IsaacRay21/SmartTransitDashboard/README.md

 ### Week 5: Machine Learning Integration (Basic Model)
 - Gather and preprocess transit and weather data for model training.
 - Develop a basic machine learning model using Scikit-learn to predict delays.
-- Set up a Flask API to serve ML model predictions to the backend.
+- Set up a Flask API to serve ML model predictions to the frontend.
-- Implement an endpoint for retrieving predicted delays and displaying them in the frontend.
+- Implement API calls in React to retrieve and display predictions.

 ### Week 6: Enhancing ML Model & User Features
 - Improve the ML model by incorporating additional factors such as time of day, historical trends, and traffic conditions.
-- Implement user authentication and allow users to save preferred routes.
+- Implement user authentication with Firebase Authentication.
 - Develop a notification system to alert users of delays, cancellations, or alternative routes.

 ### Week 7: Testing & Optimization
-- Conduct end-to-end testing of both the frontend and backend.
+- Conduct end-to-end testing of the React frontend.
-- Optimize database queries and API calls to improve performance and reduce latency.
+- Optimize API calls and state management to improve performance.
 - Address UI/UX feedback, ensuring the application is intuitive and user-friendly.
 - Fix any bugs and refine the transit prediction accuracy.

 ### Week 8: Deployment & Documentation
-- Deploy the application to a cloud platform such as AWS or GCP.
+- Deploy the application using Vercel or Firebase Hosting.
 - Set up CI/CD pipelines for automated deployment and updates.
 - Write detailed documentation, including API usage, setup instructions, and troubleshooting guides.
 - Finalize the README with installation steps and usage examples.